Reconstruction along a geodesic from sphere data in Finsler geometry and anisotropic elasticity: Introduction

 For any $z\in\Omega$ and $t<0$, the differential $\der\phi_{\alpha_1}(z,t)$ is bijective if and only if $\der\phi_{\alpha_2}(z,t)$ is too.
 In this case, both $\phi_{\alpha_i}|_{\Omega'}$ define local coordinates on $M_i$ for some neighborhood $\Omega'\subset\Omega\times(-\infty,0)$ of $(z,t)$.
 Let~$G_i$ be the vector field corresponding to the surface normal coordinate system as defined above and let $g^i=g^i_{G_i}$ be the Riemannian metric tensor corresponding to it.

 Then the local Riemannian metrics agree in these local coordinates: $g^1=g^2$ on~$\Omega'$. \end{theorem}

-If the manifolds~$M_1$ and~$M_2$ are Riemannian, then their metric tensors agree in boundary normal coordinates.
+If the manifolds~$M_1$ and~$M_2$ are Riemannian and they have the same sphere data, then their metric tensors agree in boundary normal coordinates.
 In Finsler geometry we can only ever hope to recover the Finsler functions~$F_i$ in directions close to the vector field~$G_i$, as other directions might not correspond to geodesics that come to the measurement sets $U_i\subset M_i$.
 It is this directional nature of Finsler geometry that makes it natural to state the results along geodesics rather than on the manifold~$M$.

 \begin{remark} The singular set of~$\phi_{\alpha}$ corresponds to focal points of the visible smooth sphere~$\Sigma$.
-Therefore the sphere data determines all the focal distances at all points on all the visible smooth spheres.
+Therefore it follows from theorem~\ref{thm:Riemann} that the sphere data determines all the focal distances at all points on all the visible smooth spheres.
 See section~\ref{sec:snc} for details and figure~\ref{fig:sne} for an illustration. \end{remark}

 We assumed geodesic completeness for technical convenience.
 It can be left out, but then more care is needed in the statement of the theorem to ensure that the relevant geodesics exist on both manifolds.